 Inclusivity needs to be made for all genders equally and there should be fair treatment.

 You are not going to break your business by being fair, or adding a creche facility and creating paternity leave will not impact your business.
 It makes an organization stronger and motivates employees to work better.

 When I engage with a company I usually ask them – do you have a budget?
 For me, a budget demonstrates the intent to do things.

-I am not saying you need to have an extraordinary budget, just start somewhere and make diversity a part of your organisation.
+I am not saying you need to have an extraordinary budget, just start somewhere and make diversity a part of your organization.

-There are so many instances where having a gender neutral washroom, in the premise, goes a long way in communicating that the organization is making efforts to be open and inclusive for all.
+There are so many instances where having a gender-neutral washroom, on the premise, goes a long way in communicating that the organization is making efforts to be open and inclusive for all.